 Russell 2000 Index P/E, Earnings & CAPE Ratio

-As of January 1, 2025, the Russell 1000 Index has a trailing price-to-earnings (P/E) ratio of 33.44, while its forward P/E ratio stands at 25.41.
-The cyclically adjusted price-to-earnings (CAPE) ratio for the index currently sits at 58.71.
+As of January 1, 2026, the Russell 2000 Index has a trailing price-to-earnings (P/E) ratio of 32.79, while its forward P/E ratio stands at 25.39.
+The cyclically adjusted price-to-earnings (CAPE) ratio for the index currently sits at 58.42.
 During late 2022 and throughout 2023, small-cap companies saw strong earnings growth, primarily driven by notable improvements in the Health Care sector.
 However, this momentum began to wane in 2024 as higher interest rates and slowing economic growth put pressure on corporate profits.
-Looking ahead to 2025, analysts expect earnings growth to recover, supported by potential monetary policy easing and improving economic conditions.
+Small-cap earnings began a steady rebound in 2025.
+Looking ahead, the consensus among analysts points toward significant earnings momentum in 2026.

 Note: Our calculations include companies with negative earnings, which leads to a higher P/E ratio compared to figures reported by sources such as FTSE Russell, which exclude firms with negative net income.